-The core mission of the Center for Healthcare Improvement & Patient Safety at the University of Pennsylvania is to improve the quality of healthcare utilizing a comprehensive approach integrating health services research and research training.
-More About Us >.
+The core mission of the Center for Healthcare Improvement & Patient Safety at the University of Pennsylvania is to improve the quality of healthcare utilizing a comprehensive approach integrating health services research and quality improvement and patient safety training.

 The Center for Healthcare Improvement and Patient Safety (CHIPS) is accepting applications for the CHIPS 2019 Fellowship through November, 30, 2018.
 Applicants will be physicians interested in applying the research methods and quality improvement methods to study, understand, and improve the quality and safety of patient care and the health care delivery system.